 The La Liga giants then had another goal chalked off shortly after the restart.

-Karim Benzema - one of four players to enter the fray at the break - received a deflected shot in the area and his left-foot shot beat Neto, but the France striker was adjudged offside.
+Karim Benzema - one of four players to enter the fray at the break - received a deflected shot in the area and his left-foot shot beat Neto, but the France striker was adjudged to be offside.

 Real continued to enjoy the better of the possession, but the tempo dropped significantly as the match wore on.